Bio-Prime/documentation/docs/index.md

 ![menu1](./menu1.png)

-The Administrator also has access to the "Manage Users" section.
+The Administrator also has access to the "Manage Users" section, where they can add / delete users and change their roles.

 ![admin](./admin.png)